 Floyd, a black man, was taken into custody on suspicion of forgery on Memorial Day in Minneapolis, Minnesota.

 Floyd said he was nervous because he had been shot in a similar situation.
 A woman in Floyd’s vehicle, Shawanda Renee Hill, told Thomas Lane, one of the officers, that Floyd “got a thing going on, I’m telling you, about the police.”

 As Lane and J. Alexander Keung, another officer, tried putting Floyd in a police car, Floyd resisted arrest, according to the transcripts.
 He repeatedly said he was claustrophobic and asked the police to roll down the windows if he was placed inside the car, which they said they would do.

-Floyd ultimately asked to lay on the ground before beginning to say he couldn’t breathe.
+Floyd ultimately asked to lay on the ground after beginning to say he couldn’t breathe.